 And now, for a something totally different!
 It doesn’t get any sweeter than “Delovely”, one of the bubbly Broadway duets (and love songs) from the musical Anything Goes.
 It’s super easy to sing — not to mention, flat-out adorable.
 When it comes to musical theatre duets for a male and female, this is one of the classics.

 Want to break your listeners’ hearts?
 This duet, which is from the Broadway musical The Secret Garden, will do the trick.
 When it happens in the show, the ghost of a young wife and mother is finally able to see and talk to her (live) husband.
 It’s a heartbreaking and beautiful moment, and this gorgeous duet is just brimming with emotion.
 It doesn’t require much staging, but if you can really use the lyrics and bring the love and longing, you can leave the audience near tears.

 We’ll be honest — this is one of those Broadway duets that’s designed to showcase a legit soprano.
 The tenor part has some nice notes, but it’s the woman that really shines.
 At the end, the male and female voices come together in some absolutely stunning harmonies.
-Get your high voice in shape for this one, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.
+Get your high voice in shape for this one before the last night, because it requires a bit of vocal gymnastics that will be brutal if you’re not ready and warm.

 5. A Duet for Disney Lovers: “I See the Light”

 Okay, so this duet isn’t technically a musical theater duet for a man and a woman, but it’s beautiful nonetheless.
 Don’t write it off just because it was first sung by cartoons.
 Or because it’s Mandy Moore.
 (We know.)
 With its simple piano accompaniment and lovely melody, this song is a joy to sing and listen to.

 We were skeptical too, but turns out, this is one of the Broadway duets that’s huge crowd pleaser — even when you’re singing for die-hard theater purists.
 In fact, if you don’t announce that it’s from the Disney musical Tangled, we’re willing to bet most of your audience won’t even realize.